-Any student who needs to make up a test will need to make arrangements with the Galesi Student Center.
+Any student who needs to make up a test will need to make arrangements with the course instructor.
+The student has three school days from the original test date to make up the missed test.

 Planned Test Absence

 In the case of a planned absence, the student must make arrangements to take the test prior to the regularly scheduled exam.